lain-web2000/kaname-training-suite/README.md

-# SMB Practice Hack
+# Kaname Training Suite

-A speedrun practice ROM for Super Mario Bros.
+A collection of speedrun practice ROMs for Super Mario Bros.
 (NTSC and PAL), Super Mario Bros.
 2 (FDS), and All Night Nippon Super Mario Bros.

 # Features
 ## All Games